 What will attending Midwestern Career College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Midwestern Career College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

 Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.